 He turned to me and said: "Well done, Tony.
-If you had renewed my Master Green rating I would immediately have telephoned the AOC and recommended that he re-consider your appointment as OC VSU."
+If you had renewed my Master Green Rating, I would immediately have telephoned the AOC and recommended that he re-consider your appointment as OC VSU."

 Before I had taken over the job, the annual VSU handling sorties (and, of course, I had been subjected to several myself) had tended to be more like a test of the aircraft captain/1st pilot rather than the whole crew.
-Like instrument rating tests, they had always started with some sort of simulated emergency on, or immediately after, take-off which would inevitably lead to a heavyweight asymmetric circuit and overshoot on two or three engines.
-That type of emergency had been introduced on routine VSU rides many years before my time when it had been thought likely that a mechanical failure in one engine could cause serious damage to the adjacent engine.
-In the already under-powered Victor K1 aircraft, especially when it was at maximum all up weight, I considered it didn't make any sense to put two engines on the same side to idle almost as soon as the aircraft left the runway - although it still had to be done on Instrument Rating Tests.
+Like the instrument rating tests, they had always started with some sort of simulated emergency on, or immediately after, take-off which would inevitably lead to a heavyweight asymmetric circuit and missed approach (overshoot) on two or three engines.
+That type of emergency had been introduced on routine VSU rides many years before my time when it had been thought likely that a mechanical failure in one engine would cause serious damage to the adjacent engine.
+In an already under-powered Victor K1 aircraft, especially when it was at maximum all up weight, I considered it didn't make any sense to put two engines on the same side to idle almost as soon as the aircraft left the runway - although it still had to be done on Instrument Rating Tests.
 I thought that sort of thing was better tested, and a darned sight safer, in the flight simulator so I tried to be more realistic.

-Word quickly spread that Cunnane's VSU check rides were different.
+Word quickly spread that Cunnane's VSU check rides were different!